 Full day hikes (approximately 4-6 hours) most days on unpaved trails and paths through hilly terrain with typical elevation gains and losses of 1,000-2,000 feet.
 There may be occasional short steep sections of trail.
 Examples—New Zealand: Alpine & Costal Hiking, Spain: Hiking the Camino de Santiago.

 4 – MODERATE TO STRENUOUS

 Full day hikes (approximately 5-7 hours) through mountainous terrain with significant elevation gains and losses (2,000-3,000 feet).
 Terrain may be rugged with uneven footpaths.
 The average altitude is generally no more than 12,000 feet.
 Options are limited.
-These trips may involve some camping or simpler accommodations.
+These trips may involve simpler accommodations.
 Examples—The Alps: Tour du Mont Blanc Hiking and Haute Route Hiking.

 5 – STRENUOUS